Belarusian journalist in prison video after flight diversion | Politics

 “It was a dedicated SWAT unit — uniforms, flak jackets and weapons,” he said.

+Last month, Pratasevich noted he had a rift with Franak Viachorka, an adviser to Sviatlana Tsikhanouskaya, the main opposition candidate in the August presidential election who left after the vote for Lithuania under official pressure.
+Viachorka and Pratasevich both accompanied Tsikhanouskaya on a visit to Greece in May.

+Asked about the video, Viachorka told The Associated Press that Pratasevich now is “a hostage under pressure'' and insisted they have maintained friendly ties.

-A day after his arrest, Pratasevich already appeared in a video from detention that was broadcast on Belarusian state TV.
+A day after his arrest, Pratasevich appeared in a video from detention that was broadcast on Belarusian state TV.
 Speaking rapidly and in a monotone, he said he was confessing to staging mass disturbances.
 His parents, who now live in Poland, said the confession seemed to be coerced.
+In the ONT film, Pratasevich said he tried to stay away from his girlfriend after the landing, hoping that the authorities wouldn't arrest her.
+Sofia Sapega didn't feature in the new TV programme but she was shown in a video from prison last week, confessing to running a channel that revealed personal data about Belarusian security officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)